Macrometacorp/docs/docs/cep/stream-worker-basics/stream-worker-elements.md

 You can use a query worker as a stream worker source or to process stream events.
 Stream workers can either create new stream workers or use existing ones.

-For more information about query workers in general, refer to [Queries and Query Workers](../../queryworkers/).
+For more information about query workers in general, refer to [Query Workers](../../queryworkers/).

 ## Sink (Required)